-To be the valedictorian or salutatorian a student needs to complete the following:
+To be the valedictorian or salutatorian, a student needs to complete the following:

-- 1. A student has to pass 3 upper level mathematics classes with algebra being the lowest of the 3 mathematics classes. - 2.
+- 1. A student has to pass 3 upper-level mathematics classes with algebra being the lowest of the 3 mathematics classes. - 2.
 A student has to pass 3 sciences; physical science, biology, and one other science class. - 3.
-A student has to have an overall grade point average of at least 3.25 GPA over all four years of high school and meet all other state and School Board requirements. - 4.
+A student has to have an overall grade point average of at least 3.25 over all four years of high school and meet all other state and School Board requirements. - 4.
 Valedictorian will finish 1st in the class rank. - 5.
-Salutatorian will finish in $2^{nd}$ in the class rank. - 6.
-All other students that have a GPA above 3.25 will be classified as honor students. - 7.
-If a student doesn't have the 3 mathematics or the 3 sciences, but he/she still has a 3.25 GPA, they can be an honor student, but not valedictorian or salutatorian.
+Salutatorian will finish in 2^{nd} in the class rank. - 6.
+All other students that have a GPA above 3.25 will be classified as honor students.
+A student who has a 3.50 GPA or higher will be considered a high honor roll student. - 7.
+If a student doesn't have the 3 mathematics or the 3 sciences, but he/she still has a 3.25 GPA, they can be an honor student, but not valedictorian or salutatorian. - 8.
+If a graduating class does not have a student who has attained an overall GPA of 3.25, a valedictorian or salutatorian may not be named. - 9.
+Students must have completed a minimum of two semesters/coursework at McClusky-Goodrich High School to be considered Valedictorian and/or Salutatorian.